The female condom is a device used for birth control. Like a male condom, it creates a barrier to prevent the sperm from getting to the egg.

-The female condom protects against pregnancy and sexually transmitted infections (STIs), including HIV.
+The female condom protects against pregnancy.
+It also protects against infections spread during sexual contact, including HIV.
 However, it is not thought to work as well as male condoms in protecting against STIs.

 HOW EFFECTIVE IS IT?

-The female condom is about 75% - 82% effective with typical use.
-When used correctly all of the time, female condoms is 95% effective.
-They fail for the same reason as male condoms:
+The female condom is about 75% - 82% effective with normal use.
+When used correctly all of the time, female condoms are 95% effective.

 HOW TO USE A FEMALE CONDOM

 You should always throw condoms in the trash.
 Do not flush a female condom down the toilet.
 It is likely to clog the plumbing.

 Condoms for women

 Jensen JT, Mishell DR. Family Planning: Contraception, Sterilization, and Pregnancy Termination.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, Pa: Mosby Elsevier; 2012:chap 13.